mongodb-industry-solutions/leafy-smart-meters/README.md

 ## Step 0.
 Setup MQTT Broker

 First, setup your MQTT broker.
-You can use something like [Cedalo](https://cedalo.com/mqtt-broker-pro-mosquitto/) which has a MongoDB extension.
+You can use [Cedalo](https://cedalo.com/mqtt-broker-pro-mosquitto/) which has a MongoDB extension.

 ## Step 1.
 Configure Environment Variables